 (Although, really, upon consideration, just about any female student above say, 3rd year, could probably have figured it out, if she took any sort of interest in Lupin and was able to concentrate on anything taking place beyond her own nose.
 One is being made rather forcably aware of moon cycles at that age.)

-So our parameters for the timing of the werewolf caper appeared to be that it could not have taken place before the end of 5th year, when the hazing took place.
 It was certainly possible that the werewolf caper might have taken place at some point during 6th year.
 Many, if not most fans believed this to be the case.

 Sirius, acto Snape, was 16 years of age when the werewolf caper took place, and he would have had to have reached his 16th birthday before starting his 6th year.
 However, most students’s birthdays take place at some point during the school year, so they end the School year a (numerical) year older than they began it, even though less than a full calendar year has passed.